 I spent countless hours researching the craft and fumbling around on the press trying to figure out how it worked.
 I learned mostly by trial and error, which at times was a very frustrating way to learn, but I had this passion inside of me that kept me going.
 The more I learned, the more I wanted to explore, so I began printing my own hand-drawn illustrations.
 I still remember the very first illustration I printed of a little coffee cup and the great joy it brought me to see my design come to life on that piece of cotton paper.
 It was then that it clicked.
 I was going to start my own stationery business.

 Throughout the years, my business has grown and evolved to look so much different than it did 10 years ago.
 Originally starting as a wedding invitation business, today Ramona & Ruth primarily partners with retailers all across the country, and even the world, to sell our paper goods.
 In the early days, I worked out of a spare bedroom in the upstairs of our house.
 I had one single drawer for my inventory, and printed orders on demand.
-I eventually purchased a larger press - my Golding Pearl press - and had my brother and husband lug the 700 lb machine upstairs.
+I eventually purchased a larger press - my Golding Pearl press - and had my brother and husband lug the 700 lb machine upstairs. (excuse the burry image)

 From day one, it was my dream to exhibit at the National Stationery Show, a tradeshow specifically for the stationery industry that was held every May in New York City.
 I would pour over photos of the event from one of my favorite blogs, Oh So Beautiful Paper and thought, I'm going to do that someday.
 With a couple years under my belt, I finally gathered the courage to exhibit at my first show in 2011 with the Ladies of Letterpress.
 We each had a little section of the booth to call our own.
 It was just perfect for a first-timer like myself.

 The next two years, I shared a booth with my friend Eva from Fat Bunny Press.
 We initially met in the Ladies of Letterpress booth the year before (you can spot her in the photo above) and became fast friends.
-We had such a great time sharing a booth together and chatting in between buyers.
+We had such a great time sharing a booth together and chatting in between buyer visits.